atesztoth/openalpr-swift-wrapper/README.md

 ```

 # Pkg managers
 Yet only Swift Package Manager is supported.
-PR's are welcome.
+PRs are welcome.